toolness/security-adventure/README.md

 even see an alert dialog, and your browser's debugging console might even explain why your JS wasn't executed.

-When you're done, run `bin/verify.js csp` to verify that your solution works.
+Run `bin/verify.js csp` to verify that your solution works.

 <!-- section: reflected-xss -->